12 Best Dog Breeds for Seniors and Retirees

 11. Newfoundland

 One of the best large dogs for seniors is the Newfoundland.
 These big strong dogs once worked alongside fishermen hauling heavy loads.
-While they can be energetic, especially as young pups, and need moderate exercise, they're pretty laid back as adults.
-Their temperament is calm, and they have a gentle disposition making them a suitable choice for active seniors looking for a larger dog.
+While they can be energetic, especially as young pups, and need moderate exercise, they're pretty laid back as adults and seniors.
+As older dogs, their temperament is calm, and they have a gentle disposition, making them a suitable choice for active seniors looking for a larger dog.
 These dogs naturally have very muscular builds under their thick, water-resistant coats; they look like adorable, huggable bears.
 Personality-wise, they are sweet-natured, gentle, and loyal.
 Newfoundland dogs love children, other pets, and playtime.
 They especially enjoy swimming and are better suited to cooler climates.

 12. Chihuahua